 Students pay regular tuition, emergency international health insurance, and technology fees to American University for the duration of the program.
 Students do not pay the student activity fee, sports center fee, or AU room/board fees while at APU.
 Students are billed by APU for housing and supporting fee.
 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.

 Students are required to submit a non-refundable $50 application fee at the time of submitting their application to SIS Abroad.

 The APU campus is at the top of a moutain.
 Semester students live in the international dormitories located on campus.
 Each student gets a single room with a washroom and the kitchen area is shared.
 Students pay APU directly for housing.

 Once admitted to the program, students are issued a Certificate of Eligibility by APU.
 Students then need to take this document, with a passport and visa application, to the closest Japanese Embassy to apply for a student visa.

 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 APU also holds an orientation for students at the beginning of the semester.